NickATC/GUI_design/README.md

 This repo contains:

 main folder with exercices.
-    images--> contains .ico files
+---images--> contains .ico files
-    solved_exercices--> contains the solutions to the exercices located on the main folder
+---solved_exercices--> contains the solutions to the exercices located on the main folder
-    DataBase--> contains files to create and manage a DB
+---DataBase--> contains files to create and manage a DB
-        images--> contains images (.ico and .gif) to add to the DB GUI.
+--------images--> contains images (.ico and .gif) to add to the DB GUI.

 For a detailed tkinter manual, download from: